 Generally, strategic sourcing managers are a part of the procurement team within the finance and operations department.
 However, as mentioned above, the specific hierarchy of roles varies greatly from one business to another.

-Typically, strategic sourcing managers report to the director or vice president of procurement, supply chain director or the chief procurement officer.
+Generally, strategic sourcing managers report to the director or vice president of procurement, supply chain director or the chief procurement officer.
 In addition, depending on the size of the business, they may work alone or manage a team of direct reports.
 In short, it all depends.

 Strategic sourcing career path